Yes, paperless billing is available. You can sign up for paperless billing on our patient portal, One Chart | PATIENT.

 All accounts are reviewed and if there are no outstanding patient liability a refund is processed.

-The Nebraska Medical Center bills your insurance company(ies) or any responsible third parties before sending you a final bill.
+Nebraska Medicine bills your insurance company(ies) or any responsible third parties before sending you a final bill.
 Once payments have been received from these parties, the balance due on this statement is your portion of the bill and your responsibility to pay at this time.
-Our office is open: 8:00 AM to 4:30 PM Monday through Friday.
+Our office is open: 8:00 a.m. to 4:30 p.m.
+Monday through Friday.

-You may receive a bill from The Nebraska Medical Center even if you did not visit the hospital.
+You may receive a bill from Nebraska Medicine even if you did not visit the hospital.
 Your physician may have sent a specimen to our hospital lab for analysis.

 Complete the form on the back of your monthly statement and mail to the address on your statement or you may contact our offices.